bramble-lang/bramble-lang/README.md

 ![Braid](https://github.com/erichgess/braid-lang/workflows/Braid/badge.svg)

 # Braid Language
 The foundation steps for a programming language.
+More will be added here once the language moves beyond the primordial stage.

 ## Building the Compiler
 ### Docker